tennissta99660/Ray_cast_Cube-Sphere/README.md

 - Introduce multiple target types with varied behaviors.
 - Implement power-ups or additional weapons.
 - Enhance visual and audio feedback for a more immersive experience.
+- Introduce ML-agents to train the shooter to be able to shoot the target on it's own

 ## 📜 License
 This project is open-source under the MIT License.